 That's not all!
-On Mondays and Thursdays for those who pick up at the farm, we've got bread bakers, apple shares from Buffalo Ridge Orchard, milk and cheese from Dan and Debbie's Creamery, and garden extras.
+On Mondays and Thursdays we've got bread bakers, apple shares from Buffalo Ridge Orchard, pork and beef from farmer neighbors.

-While you're here getting your veggies, you can also go to the garden to pick your own cherry tomatoes and herbs (new this year!).
+While you're here getting your veggies, take a walk to the garden to pick your own cherry tomatoes and herbs.
 Kids love it.

 And of course, you get to pet Lucky and Kiwi, which makes them happy, too.

 We LOVE kids at the farm.
 Your whole family is welcome to come for a visit each week, especially children and grandchildren.
 Although we try to keep the farm as kid-safe as possible, there are still a number of ways that toddlers can get into a predicament, so please keep them with you.
 Also, please, no pets.
 With everything going on during pickup, even the pets on a leash or inside your car almost always cause more excitement than Laura can stand!